-UPDATE 09/11/12: Autopsy results confirm that Deborah Wilson-Roberts died of extreme blood loss.
-Both pit bulls are being called out as the attackers.
-Her husband, Brian Roberts left the home for about 20 minutes to take a shower next door -- the Roberts home has "no running water."
+UPDATE 09/11/12: Autopsy results confirm that Deborah Wilson-Roberts, 45-years old, died of extreme blood loss.
+Both pit bulls participated in the attack.
+Her husband, Brian Roberts, left the home for about 20 minutes to take a shower next door -- the Roberts home has "no running water."
 He returned to find his wife on the floor with one leg nearly "chewed off."
 The victim was pronounced dead on the scene.
 No criminal charges are expected against the husband.

 09/10/12: Mother Speaks Out

 The victim's mother, Patsy Cannon, told KARK 4 News that she had warned her daughter that pit bulls were not good dogs to have as pets.
 Cannon even told the reporter she felt the dogs would turn on her daughter one day.
 "I don't feel like she needed the dogs," Cannon said.
 She added, "I've heard a lot about [pit bulls] and I didn't particularly care for her having the dogs, but when you get to a certain age what are you gonna do?"
 Cannon now awaits the final autopsy report.

 The victim's mother says she had warned her daughter that pit bulls were not good dogs to have as pets.
 She even told me she felt the dogs would turn on her daughter one day.

 "I don't feel like she needed the dogs," said Patsy Cannon.

 Cannon is talking about this pit bull which now sits in a Pine Bluff Animal Control cage.
 It's believed to have killed Patsy's daughter Debra Wilson-Roberts.

 "They were protective of her at one time," said Cannon.